-At birth children may be classified as Adequate, Small or Large for Gestational Age, based on their weight and GA.
-For this purpose the child's values are compared to the population's percentiles 10 and 90 for each week of gestation.
-Small-for-GA newborns (SGAs) are infants whose birth weight is under p10, Adequate are between p10 and p90, and LGAs have a weight higher than p90.
-These values can be found in the gestogram (Fig 2), the obstetric tape and the neonatal tape.
+• The weight for Gestational Age can be determined as Appropriate, Small or Large at birth.
+This is compared with the 10th and 90th percentiles of the population for each week of gestation.
+Small for GA babies are born with a weight below p10, Appropriate between p10 and p90, and Large ≥ p90.
+These values can be found in the gestogram (Fig. 2), the obstetric tape and the neonatal tape

-Growth control depends on two types of factors:
+There are two types of factors that control growth: